NurislamT/GBM_AA/README.md

 # by NurislamT
-This is the implementation of the "Identifying a 229-Gene Signature to Discriminate Anaplastic Astrocytoma from Glioblastoma Using Meta-analysis of Multiple Microarray Datasets" paper.
 The code is written in R programming language
 The structure is following:
 1) metaAnalyzeInstall.R - is the R file wirh installation of all dependencies